kuroodi/Bird_No_Bird/README.md

-## Bird Chirp Detector - Anomaly Detection Using Deep Learning
+## Bird Chirp Detector - Audio Detection Using Deep Learning

 This project is an audio based anomaly detector that uses deep learning to determine whether or not a bird chirped in a given audio file.
 The data consists of 20K raw audio files sourced from the BirdVox project(collaboration between Cornell and NYU).
 Each file is a simple 10 second audio clip recorded by remote audio monitoring devices placed throughout a forest near Ithaca, NY.